WKIS-740 AM

 Mike Gaier-General manager

-Sandie Biddle-Copywriter and production director.
+Copywriter/Production Director.
 Was the voice behind "Mrs. Roger Holler" spots for Holler Chevrolet.
+In Memory

 Scott Santos-Producer